rbowen/presentations/apache_way/slides.md

 ---

-## Meritocracy
+## Best ideas win

-- “Govern by Merit”
-- Merit is based on what you do
+- Merit is based on what you do, not who you are
-- Merit never expires
+- Merit never expires, but you have to stay active
 - Those with merit, get more responsibility
 - Provides incentive to Do More
+- The best ideas win

 Note: